vorakl/vbl/README.rst

 How to reconfigure the functions
 ================================

 Many functions in libraries can be reconfigured at run-time by setting appropriate parameters.
 All available for changing parameters can be found in the description to a function.
 This allows to use the same code everywhere and change a function's behavior (e.g. messages format, exit codes) for a particular need.
-It's possible to do either at global scope by setting them once in the beginning of a script or in-line to modify a specific call.
+It's possible to do either at global scope by setting them once in the beginning of a script (example1_) or in-line to modify a specific call (example2_).

 It works as follows.
 Every library has an entrypoint, a function which is called like ``__${LIB}_main__``.
 It's executed automaticaly when a library is included.
 In the next step, ``__${LIB}_conf__`` is executed which runs all available ``__${FUNC}_conf__`` functions for for setting default values.
 Then, ``__${LIB}_main__`` checks if the ``__${LIB}_init__`` function has been previosly defined (in a script which includes a library).
 If so, it's also executed.
 This is exactly the function where all needed parameters should be redefined.
 In the last step, the ``__${LIB}_export__`` function is executed to export all functions which are mentioned in the ``__${LIB}_export`` variable.
 This variable, actually, can be also redefined in the ``__${LIB}_init__`` function.
 By changing the ``__${LIB}_export`` variable, you can controll which functions will be available only in the script and which in all sub-processes.